 The Section 341 hearing will generally take place around 45 days from the filing.
-Any of the creditors listed on the Petition are invited to attend.
-At the meeting, the trustee will ask questions of the debtor, under oath, and any creditors will have an opportunity to ask questions.After the Creditor’s Hearing
+Any of the creditors listed on the Petition are invited to attend, and many lawyers do.
+At the meeting, the trustee will ask questions of the debtor, under oath, and any creditors will have an opportunity to ask questions.After the Creditor's Hearing

 After the "Meeting of the Creditors," the trustee may ask for some follow up documents or order that the petition be amended.
 The debtor's failure to comply may be grounds to deny the petition.
 Assuming the trustee does not take issue with the petition, they will ask to be relieved from the case.

 Any creditors who want to object to their debt being discharged, usually have 60 days from the meeting to file an objection.
 Common grounds for objecting to a discharge might be fraud in acquiring the debt, willful and malicious conduct, or intentional falsities in the petition.
 These objections are usually filed in what is known as an Adversary Complaint.

 If a creditor and the trustee do not object to discharge, the debtor will then receive a order from the court discharging their debt or approving the payment plan, if the debtor filed a Chapter 13.Our Lowell Bankruptcy Lawyers Can Help You.